Deirdre18/dumpdinners-recipe-app/README.md

 ### **Features Left to Implement**
 - Unfortunately I did not get time to add a user dashboard, for example showing all recipes 'Liked' or recipes viewed.
 I had hoped possibly to be able to get this done but unfortunately I ran out of time.
 - I had hoped to add flask messaging for users who want to delete a recipe they added, with a 'danger' message (ie) "Do you really want to delete this message, as this action is irreversible?".
 Unfortunately I did not get time to do this.
-- I had hoped to improve my search button feature to allow for searching recipes by category (ie) to have category options for searching (vegetarian, chicken, meat, french cusine, desert, fish).
+- I had hoped to improve my search button feature to show options with checkboxes for searching under 'recipe_name', 'ingredients', 'category (vegetarian, fish, meat, etc).
 However, again there wasn't time to do this, as I approach the submit deadline for this project.
 - Had hoped to add a 'back button' to web pages, and not sure if I will have time to do so, to increase ease of navigation.
 The website is easy to navigate however.
 - Was a little disappointed in testing on mobile devices to find images skewed to the left on certain mobile devices, however not on others.
 I did intend to fix this by adding media queries, but as deadline to submit is within next day or so, I am not sure if I will get around to this.
 - Similarily to above, I had hoped to add an 'About Page' detailing the idea behind DumpDinners website and contact page, but again time is limited.
 - Recipes are displayed showing ingredients and methods in paragraph format, separated by bullet points, rather than on single lines.
 I used - 'pre-wrap': 'normal' for this.
 Ideally I would've preferred that the contents of the recipe were listed singularly but I had a lot of work to do developing the website, and I didn't focus too much on this aspect.
 My main purpose was to build a website that looked and felt good to use, and was functional, even if only basic functions.
 The important thing I remembered was that functions like CRUD could be carried out with minimum of ease.
 - Login security features was handled by importing 'from werkzeug.security import generate_password_hash, check_password_hash'.
 However I did not install flask bycrypt, so users could create any password and didn't have to be composed of numbers/special characters/letters, etc.
 ### **Flask**

 - What is Flask?